 Chapter 31 – Goodbye Rolls

-“Good morning,” said a smartly dressed man in a tweed jacket and military tie as he strode purposely into the hotel lobby one morning in early January.
+“Good morning,” said a smartly dressed man in a tweed jacket and military tie as he strode into the hotel lobby one morning in early January.
 “Name is Hustler.
 Captain Hustler.
 I’m from Jack Barclay’s in London.
 Is that the Rolls parked in the alley?”

 “Just a minute,” I said.
 “I’ll fetch my father.
 He’ll take you for a spin.
 I ought to warn you though, he delights in telling the history of the car so be prepared.”